ayeseeem/anniversary-js/README.md

 as a way to help me give up smoking.

-It used to try to track how much I'd saved, and I tried to make it let me "celebrate" something most days: "it's been 10 days", "it's been two weeks", "it's been a month", and so on, so there was always a little milestone or achievement.
+It used to try to track how much I'd saved, and I tried to make it let me "celebrate" something most days: "It's been 10 days", "It's been two weeks", "It's been a month", and so on, so there was always a little milestone or achievement.

 It used to be a console program, so it printed the celebration.